StephanJ98/StephanJ98/README.md

 # 💫 About Me:
-🔭 I’m currently a student of the computer engineering degree at the University of Vigo in the northwest of Spain.<br>👯 I’m looking to collaborate on all new technologies of the NodeJs environment.<br>⚡ Fun fact I speak many languages French and Spanish native, Galician (very similar to Portuguese) and English.<br><br>👋 More Information on my CV: https://curriculum-vitae-stephan.vercel.app
+🔭 I’m currently a student of the computer engineering degree at the University of Vigo in the northwest of Spain.<br>👯 I’m looking to collaborate on all new technologies of the NodeJs environment.<br>⚡ Fun fact I speak many languages, like French and Spanish native, Galician (similar to Portuguese) and English.<br><br>👋 More Information on my CV: https://curriculum-vitae-stephan.vercel.app

 ## 🌐 Socials: